JohnLCaron/rlauxe/docs/notes/Corla2020notes.md

 ## TODO

 * show plot of incremental cost of adding the low margin contests: what do the lowest n contests cost ?
+DONE

 ## Appendix A Votes differences between auditcenter and votedatabase